lisp-docs/lisp-docs.github.io/docs/tutorial/informal-introduction-to-lisp.md

 # An Informal Introduction to Common Lisp

-This informal introduction is meant to be an example drive first introduction to interacting with a Common Lisp Read-Eval-Print-Loop (REPL).
+This informal introduction is meant to be an example driven first introduction to interacting with a Common Lisp Read-Eval-Print-Loop (REPL).
 Please start a REPL in your terminal or IDE of choice and follow along.
 If you installed SBCL in the last tutorial, simply run `$ sbcl` in your terminal to start a REPL.

 In the following examples, input and output are distinguished by the presence or absence of prompts.
 To repeat the example, you must type everything after the prompt, when the prompt appears; lines that do not begin with a prompt are output from the Lisp system.
 In Common Lisp, the standard interactive prompt is often `>` (though this can vary between implementations).
 We will use `>` here.